ian/rel/README.md

 ## What is CYPHER?

-Quite simply, CYPHER is SQL for Graph Databases.
+Quite simply, CYPHER is SQL for Graph Databases, but infinitely better.
 It's a far more elegant and visually representative query language.
 We're big fans.

 Whereas a SQL database seeks to force data into a specific format via field and table constraints, a Graph DB seeks to "make sense" of your data by allowing you to look at it in different ways.
 We like to think of it as providing the 10,000 ft view all the way down to the